 About the Fund

-The “More Than Ever” Education Fund was created as a legacy by Gregory Maire and Michael Horvich to provide scholarships and education support to homeless youth.
+The “More Than Ever” Education Fund was created as a legacy by Gregory Maire and Michael Horvich to provide scholarships and education support to youth confronting homelessness.
 Through this fund, scholarships are provided to students ages 18-24 that are enrolled full time at a Chicago college or university.
-La Casa Norte is excited to be able to provide homeless youth with an opportunity to further their education goals and create a better future for themselves.
+La Casa Norte is excited to be able to provide our youth with an opportunity to further their education goals and create a better future for themselves.

 About the Luncheon